OFFBEAT PLACES NEAR SRINAGAR

 How to reach Char bagh of Srinagar:-

 It was around fifteen minute’s uphill drive from there.
 On way we drooled with a bowl of Falooda, and I must say tasting ice-cream in that chilly weather was great fun.
 This is a must visit place of srinagar tourism.
-Pari Mahal was envisioned by Shah Jahan’s eldest son Dara Sikoh in 1650 to study astrology and astronomy as he strongly believed it to be a shelter of fairies.
+Shah Jahan’s eldest son Dara Sikoh envisioned Pari Mahal in 1650 to study astrology and astronomy.
+He strongly believed it to be a shelter of fairies.

 It was perhaps a monastery earlier because the construction of this garden stands apart from the other three, closely resembling a Buddhist abode.
-There was a big arch at the entrance followed by a dome and a series of quarters.
+A dome and a series of quarters follows the big arch at the entrance.
 Also, unlike the other gardens, Pari Mahal does not have any captive water source.

-Gardens are watered through earthen pipelines connecting straight unto Dal Lake of srinagar tourism.
+The earthen pipelines connecting straight unto Dal Lake waters the Gardens.
 Entry fees were same as Chasm-e-Shahi in srinagar tourism.
 Parking was available at owner’s risk by the side of the road.
 Ten steps inside and we discovered ourselves lost in a mysterious world.

 Nishat Bagh in Persian means ‘Garden of Bliss’ – truly the most extravagant of Char Bagh srinagar tourism.
-It was built by Emperor Jahangir in 1633.
+Emperor Jahangir built it in 1633.
 Asaf Khan, alias Mirza Abul Hasan was the chief architect of this royal garden.
 Built in twelve tiers, each level represents a zodiac sign like Persian gardens.

-The uppermost portion was the ‘Zenana’ (private section of any Persian palace where only royal maids were allowed).
+The ‘Zenana’ was the uppermost part.
+It was a private section of any Persian palace where only royal maids were allowed.
 No other garden had such privacy provisions except Nishat Bagh of srinagar tourism.

 Along the middle of the promenade, a natural stream runs down the Zabarwan peak which finally meets at Dal Lake of srinagar tourism.
 The lowermost level opens directly to the lake, exhibiting a very unique structural design.

 At all the twelve levels, the terraced garden is beautifully decorated with aromatic grass, towering chinars, flowerbeds, water cascades and fountains.
-It is believed that, one among those Chinar trees were planted by Jahangir himself.
+People believe that Jahangir himself planted one among those Chinar trees.

 A historic bridge, popularly known as ‘Oont Kadal’, located on the Dal Lake offers the most scenic view of Nishat Bagh in srinagar tourism.
-It is said that, the Mughals used to savour private shikara rides at this part of the lake with their Begums which inspired many Bollywood songs of modern times.
+People say the Mughals used to savour private shikara rides at this part of the lake with their Begums which inspired many Bollywood songs of modern times.

-There is also an ancient fortification (locals call it Hari Parbat fort) on a small island, now in complete ruins, which used to be their lovemaking abode.
+You can also visit an ancient fortification (locals call it Hari Parbat fort) on a small island, now in complete ruins.
+It was used to be their lovemaking abode.

-It is believed to be the oldest of all the Mughal gardens.
-Built in 1620 by Jahangir, it is divided into two major sections.
-Kashmir being the summer capital of the Mughals, the garden was built in such a way that it could house both public (Diwan-i-aam) as well as royal (Diwan-i-khaas) durbar halls.
+People believe it to be the oldest of all the Mughal gardens.
+Jahangir built in 1620 and divided it into two major sections.
+Kashmir is the summer capital of the Mughals.
+Therefore, he built the garden in such a way that it could house both public (Diwan-i-aam) as well as royal (Diwan-i-khaas) durbar halls.

 Shalimar Bagh is the only garden in Srinagar to house both the courts.
 Strategically separated, today they are decked with herbaceous decors, fragrant grasses, green fields and water cascades.

-The four turrets (‘burj’ as they say in Persian) were manned in those days to prevent any forceful entry to the private section of the garden.
-Bricks of this section were specially made for greater strength; however the walls were hidden behind colourful stone paintings from outside.
+The four turrets (‘burj’ as they say in Persian) were manned in those days.
+This was done to prevent any forceful entry to the private section of the garden.
+Bricks of this section were specially made for greater strength; however, the walls were hidden behind colourful stone paintings from outside.

 During early 4th century BC, the area used to be the residence (tapovan) of a Hindu ascetic, who had named it as Shalimar Vatika.
-Innumerable fruit and flower trees were planted by him and his disciples to decorate the place.
+He planted innumerable fruit and flower trees and his disciples decorated the place.
 With the passage of time, it gave rise to a beautiful ecosystem full of flora and fauna.

 Slowly people from other places also started walking in, turning the orchard into a small village.
-Centuries later, Shalimar was struck by a devastating famine and everyone died, except the old saint.
+Centuries later, a devastating famine struck Shalimar and everyone died, except the old saint.
 Later during 6th century BC, Hindu ruler Pravarassena II rediscovered Shalimar and constructed a temple.